-The Alberta Government has recently enacted changes to legislation that will help to protect our provincial water bodies from of the infestation of aquatic invasive species.
-Effective immediately, when highway signage indicates that a watercraft inspection station is open, it is mandatory that all carriers of water-based vessels must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as the zebra and quagga mussels.
-It’s the law.
+When highway signage indicates that a watercraft inspection station is open, it is mandatory that all carriers of water-based vessels must report to the onsite inspectors to have their boats, trailers and other water-related equipment checked for invasive species such as zebra and quagga mussels, and plants.
+For further information see Invasive species.

 View the video below to learn more about mandatory watercraft inspections.

-Environment and Parks (AEP) will be operating numerous inspection stations across the province during the boating season.
-The majority of these stations will be found near border crossings at Commercial Vehicle Inspection stations alongside major highways.
+Environment and Parks (AEP) operates inspection stations across the province during the boating season.
+The majority of these stations are located along major highways near border crossings at Commercial Vehicle Inspection stations.

-The goal of a watercraft inspector is to effectively establish that a vessel is free of aquatic invasive species in a timely fashion.
-When arriving at a station, boat transporters are required by law to answer a few simple questions to help establish the risk factor of their water equipment and then will be welcomed to participate in the inspection process with the Watercraft Inspector.
+The goal of a watercraft inspection is to ensure that a watercraft is free of aquatic invasive species.
+When arriving at a station, boaters are required by law to answer a few simple questions to help establish the risk factor of their watercraft and any other equipment that has come into contact with water.
+They will then be welcomed to participate in the inspection process with the watercraft inspector.

 - When you pull up to one of our mandatory Watercraft Inspection Stations you will be greeted by a watercraft inspector.